Fome

-Fome (Chilean slang for "boring") is the fourth studio album by Chilean rock band Los Tres, released on June 25, 1997, through Sony Music.
+Fome (/es/, lit.
+'Boring') is the fourth studio album by Chilean rock band Los Tres, released on June 25, 1997, through Sony Music Chile.
 The album comprises fifteen tracks and was produced by the band alongside Joe Blaney, who had previously worked with them on MTV Unplugged (1996).
 The cover for the album contains an advertisement from the Spanish encyclopedia Monitor, released during the sixties.

 The album has been considered as the best from the band's discography by many critics as well as by Álvaro Henríquez himself.
 The Chilean edition of Rolling Stone included the album in their 50 Best Chilean Album list, released in 2008, placing it at number 29.
 It has sold almost 40,000 copies to date.

 Background

 The album was conceived following the huge commercial success and international exposure that the 1996 MTV Unplugged album brought to the band, Fome was recorded at Bearsville Studios, in Woodstock, New York and was produced by the band alongside Joe Blaney, who produced their MTV live album, the mixing and mastering of the album was done at Sony Music Studios in New York.
 Prior to the recording in the United States, the band recorded several demos of the songs from the album during a retreat to Cajón del Maipo in Chile.
 The album spawned the singles "Bolsa de Mareo", "Olor a Gas" and "La Torre de Babel".

 Unlike their acoustic MTV live album, Fome is a more "electric" album in its recording, Henríquez has said that "we wanted to have the sound of a band that played live but inside a studio, I mean, a sound as if we were playing together but with the help of technology, we want it to be spontaneous and fresh".